jmcollin78/solar_optimizer/README.md

 2. A sensor named `best_objective`: the cost function value (see algorithm operation).
 The **lower** the value, the **better** the solution.
 3. A sensor named `power_production`: the last **smoothed** solar production value considered (if the option is enabled).
 4. A sensor named `power_production_brut`: the last **raw** solar production value considered.
+5. a dropdown list named `priority weight` which defines the weight given to priority management compared to solar consumption optimization.
+See [priority management](#priority-management).

 ![Configuration Entities](images/entities-configuration.png)